robsoncasousa/poll/README.md

 - 1- Clone or download this repository
 - 2- Run "composer install"
 - 3- Create database
-- 4- Create the ".env" file and set the database informations You can duplicate the ".env.example" file, rename to ".env" and just add the database information
+- 4- Create the ".env" file and set the database informations.
+You can duplicate the ".env.example" file, rename to ".env" and just add the database information
 - 5- Run "php artisan migrate"
 - 6- Start your server and access it!